clearspotmedia/localgov_microsites_generic/README.md

 # LocalGov Microsites Generic Theme

-A sub theme of LocalGov Microsites Base, this theme prettifies an out the box microsite, while maintaining full edibility of brand settings in the CMS.
+A sub theme of LocalGov Microsites Base, this theme prettifies an out of the box microsite, while maintaining full edibility of brand settings in the CMS.

 UI improvements
 - Search bar respositioned into main header